-The Trinidad and Tobago Computer Society (TTCS ; https://www.ttcs.tt/ ) is a computer user group based in Trinidad.
-Formed in 1997, we:
+The Trinidad and Tobago Computer Society (TTCS) is a computer user group formed in 1997.
+We:

-We have regular meetings, mailing lists, our website and are on Facebook and Twitter.
-We also maintain a collection of Free and Open Source Software for Windows called the TTCS OSSWIN.
+We have regular meetings, mailing lists, our website and are on Facebook, Twitter, Mastodon and BlueSky.
+We also maintain a collection of Free and Open Source Software for Windows called the TTCS OSSWIN and actively doing a computer refurbishment project since 2020.

 For the TTCS to “network local computer users”, we have :

-See our Meetings Posts for more details about our meetings since 1997(!).
+See our Policy Development Page for more details

 Since 2010, we have a subscribe list where announcements about TTCS activities are sent via Mailchimp at https://www.ttcs.tt/jointtcs.